MassimoChialastri/SQL-Data-Warehouse-Project/README.md

 1. **Bronze Layer**: Stores raw data as-is from the source systems.
 Data is ingested from CSV files into the SQL Server database with no transformations applied.
 2. **Silver Layer**: Includes data cleansing, standardization, and normalization processes to prepare data for analysis.
-3. **Gold Layer**: Houses business-ready data modeled into a star schema optimized for reporting and analytics.
+3. **Gold Layer**: Houses business-ready data modeled into a galaxy star schema optimized for reporting and analytics.

 ---